-1. Fern Canyon
+1. Fern Canyon in California

 Oh Fern Canyon, why do I love you so?
 Because you are breathtaking and kind of creepy, that’s why.
 The reason why I am obsessed with Fern Canyon (and you should be too) is because it is one of the few places in the United States that so closely resemble the Jurassic Era.
 So much so that Steven Spielberg used it to film parts of Jurassic Park: The Lost World.

 From the moment you enter California’s Humboldt County gem (at the Redwood National and State Park), you feel eerie silence slithering its way through the echoes of singing fauna.
 From small birds to a distant branch snapping, sound carries within this curving canyon and you’ll find your soaked feet can’t help but eagerly continue on.
 Enjoy this one-minute video of my journey through the canyon:

 A NPS National Monument, Canyon de Chelly is located in Chinle, Arizona and is less than a day’s drive from the more famous Grand Canyon, Monument Valley, and Sedona.
 On Navajo tribal land and still inhabited with Navajo families, Canyon de Chelly offers an insightful view into Navajo life and history.

 While there are a large number of archaeological sites within and around the canyon, they are best identified with a Navajo guide.
 If you are a self-guided traveler like I am, you can still trek into the canyon, but only along the White House trail, allowing you to explore the indigenous ruins deep within the canyon on your own.